atikul-islam-sajib/R-Tutorial/README.md

 # R-Tutorial

-## Basic content would br covered, for example
+## Basic contents would be covered, for example
 1. condition
 2. Iteration
 3. function